Ikaria: History

-Ikaria has been inhabited since at least 7000 BC, when it was populated by the Neolithic Pelasgians, a blanket term used by the ancient Greeks to refer to all pre-Hellenic peoples inhabiting the Greek region.
-Around 750 BC, Greeks from Miletus colonized Ikaria, establishing a settlement in the area of present-day Campos, which later became the ancient capital city of Oenoe.
-In antiquity, the island was called Icaria or Ikaria (Ἰκαρία), as today; and also Icarus or Ikaros (Ἴκαρος).
+Prehistory and antiquity

-Antiquity
+Ikaria has been inhabited, according to archaeological findings in the central and eastern parts of the island, since at least 7000 BC, when it was populated by the Neolithic Pelasgians, a blanket term used by the ancient Greeks to refer to all pre-Hellenic peoples inhabiting the Greek region.
+Greeks from Miletus, a major Greek polis and naval power of Asia Minor, colonized Ikaria around 750 BC, establishing their settlement in the area of present-day Kampos, the fertile, comparatively low-lying region in the north-central part of the island, which later became the ancient capital city of Oenoe.
+Later tradition names four major cities to have sprung on the island, Oenoe, Thermae, Drakanon (now Faros) and Tauropolion (now Nas).

-Ikaria became part of the sea empire of Polycrates during the 6th century BC, and during the 5th century BC, the Ikarian cities of Oenoe and Thermae were members of the Athenian-dominated Delian League.
-During the 2nd century, the island was colonized by Samos.
-At this time, the Tauropolion, the temple of Artemis was built at Oenoe.
+Interior of Drakanon tower, part of the phryctoria semaphore system and the only remnant of the ancient town of Drakanon.
+Construction of the tower dates to the Hellenistic period (4th century BC) and there were repairs during the reign of Macedonian king Demetrios I Poliorcetes (3rd century BC).

+Ikaria became part of the sea empire of Polycrates, tyrant of Samos, during the 6th century BC.
+By the 5th century BC, the Ikarian cities of Oenoe and Thermae had become members of the Athenian-dominated Delian League.
+The island was again colonized by Samos in the 2nd century BC, around when the Tauropolion, the temple of Artemis, was built at Oenoe.
 Coins of the city represented Artemis and a bull.
 There was another, smaller temenos that was sacred to Artemis Tauropolos, at Nas, on the northwest coast of the island.

-The sea around Ikaria had a fearsome reputation among the Ancients.
+The seas around Ikaria, and especially to its north, had a fearsome reputation among the ancients.
 Homer likened its changeability to a crowd stirred by demagogy: "the gathering was stirred like the long sea-waves of the Ikarian main, which the East Wind or the South Wind has raised, rushing upon them from the clouds of father Zeus" (Iliad II, 145), and Horace, too, in the opening of his Odes associates "the African winds as they fight the Ikarian waves" with shattered ships (Odes I.i.15–6).
-The island itself had two associative descriptive epithets: ‘Dolichi' (elongated) and ‘Ichtheoussa' (rich in fish).
-The name may originally have come from the Phoenician word for fish, ‘ikor', rather than from associations with the mythical Icarus, whose fall was likely associated with the ancient deme of Icaria or Icarion in Attica.

-In the later Fabulae ("stories") of Hyginus the Greek versions of myth associated with Melanippe (otherwise Arne) and her sons Boeotus and Aeolus by Poseidon are amended to relate the story of Theano (otherwise Autolyte), wife of Metapontus, a king of Ikaria.
+In the later Fabulae ("stories") of Roman writer Gaius Julius Hyginus, the Greek versions of the myth associated with Melanippe (otherwise Arne) and her sons Boeotus and Aeolus by Poseidon are amended to relate the story of Theano (otherwise Autolyte), wife of Metapontus, a king of Ikaria.
 Metapontus demanded that she bear him children, or leave the kingdom.
 She presented the exposed twin sons of Melanippe by Neptune to her husband, as if they were her own.
-Later Theano bore him two sons of her own and, wishing to leave the kingdom to her own children, sent them to kill Melanippe's while out hunting.
+Later Theano bore him two sons of her own and, wishing to leave the kingdom to her own children, sent them to kill Melanippe's children while out hunting.
 In the fight that ensued, her two sons were killed, and she committed suicide upon hearing the news.
 Metapontus later married Melanippe and her two sons founded towns in Propontis called by their names — Boeotia and Aeolia.